Roanoke, Texas

 Roanoke is a city in Denton County, Texas, United States and part of the Dallas–Fort Worth Metroplex.
-The population was 5,962 at the 2010 census.
-With a 2020 population of 10,537, it is the 236th largest city in Texas and the 2991st largest city in the United States.
-Roanoke is currently growing at a rate of 3.77% annually and its population has increased by 76.74% since the most recent census, which recorded a population of 5,962 in 2010.
-A small part of the city extends into Tarrant.
-It's nicknamed as "The Unique Dining Capital of Texas."
-The city was originally founded after competition with Elizabethtown, located just off Highway 114.
-Settlers from Elizabethtown eventually moved to Roanoke permanently, and Elizabethtown currently resides as a ghost town.
+Roanoke is currently growing at a rate of 3.77% annually and its population has increased by 76.74% since the 2010 census, which recorded a population of 5,962.
+A small part of the city extends into Tarrant County.
+The city was originally founded after competition with Elizabethtown, just off Highway 114.
+Settlers from Elizabethtown eventually moved to Roanoke permanently, and Elizabethtown is now a ghost town.